 - 6 tablespoons cold unsalted butter

-- Heat oven to 325°F then lightly spray an 8- or 9-inch square pan with non-stick cooking spray or grease with butter or oil.
+- Heat oven to 325°F then line an 8- or 9-inch square pan with aluminum foil and lightly spray with non-stick cooking spray.

 - If you have a food processor, add graham crackers, 2 tablespoons granulated sugar and 1 teaspoon lemon zest to it then cover and process until fine crumbs form.
 Add the melted butter then cover and process with until the cracker crumbs are evenly moistened.
 If you do not have or want to use a food processor, add graham crackers to a plastic bag then use something heavy such as a pan or rolling pan to bash the crackers until fine crumbs form.
 Then, add crumbs to a medium bowl along with 2 tablespoons of sugar, lemon zest and melted butter.
 Stir until the cracker crumbs are evenly moistened.